helena-palovska-1209/Period-Dissolution-Index/README.md

 # Period-Dissolution-Index
-Time periods or intevals indexing that enables logarithmic point-lookup search complexity.
+Time periods or intevals index that enables logarithmic point-lookup search.

 Periods/intevals of ordered domain are disslovel into binomial breakdown parts.
 These are used for standard B+ tree index.